 •For initial fluid replacement, we suggest using a crystalloid solution rather than albumin-containing solution (Grade 2B) and recommend that a hyperoncotic starch solution NOT be administered (Grade 1A).
 (See 'Choice of fluid' above and "Treatment of severe hypovolemia or hypovolemic shock in adults", section on 'Choice of replacement fluid'.)

 ●For most patients with sepsis and septic shock, we suggest fluid management be guided using specific targets (early goal-directed therapy [EGDT]), rather than being managed without specific therapeutic targets.
 The optimal target to guide fluid management is unknown.
-For most patients, we target mean arterial pressure ≥65 mmHg and urine output ≥0.5 mL/kg/hour and integrate it with static measures of determining adequacy of fluid administration (eg, central venous pressure [CVP] 8 to 12 mmHg), or dynamic predictors of fluid responsiveness (eg, respiratory changes in the radial artery pulse pressure) or central venous oxygen saturation ≥70 percent.
+For most patients, we target mean arterial pressure ≥65 mmHg (calculator 1) and urine output ≥0.5 mL/kg/hour and integrate it with static measures of determining adequacy of fluid administration (eg, central venous pressure [CVP] 8 to 12 mmHg), or dynamic predictors of fluid responsiveness (eg, respiratory changes in the radial artery pulse pressure) or central venous oxygen saturation ≥70 percent.
 In addition, we follow serum lactate (eg, every six hours), until there is a clear clinical response.
 (See 'Goals of initial resuscitation' above.)

 ●Prompt identification and treatment of the site of infection are essential.
 Sputum and urine should be collected for Gram stain and culture.
 Intra-abdominal fluid collections should be percutaneously sampled.
 Blood should be taken from two distinct venipuncture sites and from indwelling vascular access devices and cultured aerobically and anaerobically.
 (See 'Identification of the septic focus' above.)